 - Send activation campaigns to your inactive affiliates.
 You know what the lifetime value of an active affiliate is.
 Put some money into activation bonuses.
 There's no reason you can't get 25% or more of your affiliates active.
 Vary your activation campaigns.
 Different things appeal to different affiliates.
 Some ideas: $5 bonus for putting links up. $20 bonus for first sale. $100 bonus for first $1000 in sales.
 Higher commissions for life if they generate a sale this month.
 Free sample of your products.

 - Activate them as quickly as possible.
-Use auto-approval if possible, and include a time-sensitive activation campaign (for instance, a $20 bonus if they generate their first sale within a month) in the welcome email.
+Welcome them with a time-sensitive activation campaign (for instance, a $20 bonus if they generate their first sale within a month) in the welcome email.
 The quicker you can approve and activate them, the better.

 - Make sure you build out your tool sets.
 Make sure your data feeds are detailed, complete, and accurate.
 Enable deep links.
 Update your banners.
 Follow best practices for coupons.